-Let’s be honest—dealing with third-party data is a pain.
-You have no control over the schema, formats, or types.
-Worst of all, it’s never a one-time cleanup process; it needs constant engineering and operational upkeep.
+Let’s be honest—dealing with external data is a pain.
+You have no control over the data, formats, or types.
+Worst of all, it’s never a one-time cleanup process; it needs constant engineering and operational cleanup.

-At Osmos, we provide solutions to simplify the onboarding of external data into your operating systems.
-Osmos Pipelines, one of our products, is specifically designed to automate the process of ingesting third-party data into your operational systems.
-It lets you transform and map your data in less than five minutes, making it simple to bring in cleaner, fresher data.
+At Osmos, we provide solutions to simplify the intake of external data into your operating systems.
+Osmos Pipelines is specifically designed to automate the process of ingesting external data into your operational systems.
+Our no-code data transformation engine lets you validate, map, and cleanup messy data, making it simple to bring in cleaner, fresher data.

-This is my setup for this use case:
+This is the setup for this use case: